Triumph Twins - A brief look at their history

 Good job I don't own a Norton innit :-)

-[Some very minor edits were made in 2006, fixing obvious spelling errors and adding the odd comma and fullstop.
+[Some very minor edits were made to this article, fixing obvious spelling errors and adding the odd comma and fullstop.
 I still don't know who AH is or how Sheldon came by this article.
 Ed.]

 Sheldon's EMU Copyright © 2004-2014 dropbears.com